BDC Hamburger Icon

 Best POS systems for accepting payments

-The top POS systems are easy to use and intuitive, allowing seamless integration across different payment methods.
-In addition, mobile POS systems combine offline and online sales to provide the big data needed to adapt to future generations.
+The best point-of-sale (POS) systems are easy to use and intuitive, allowing seamless integration across different payment methods.
+In addition, mobile POS systems combine offline and online sales.

 These are some of the top POS systems:

-• Clover: Clover supports multiple payment options that appeal to all generations, including credit and debit card payments; Europay, Mastercard and Visa (EMV) chip cards; contactless payments; and online payments.
-Learn more in our full review of Clover.
+• Clover: Clover supports multiple payment options including credit and debit card payments; Europay, Mastercard and Visa (EMV) chip cards; contactless payments; and online payments.
+Learn more in our review of Clover.

-• Lightspeed: With Lightspeed, businesses can accept in-person credit card swipes, manually keyed-in card payments and online transactions.
+• Lightspeed: Lightspeed allows businesses to accept in-person credit card swipes, manually keyed-in card payments and online transactions.
 Lightspeed also has customer relationship management tools so companies can create tiered customer rewards programs.
-Read our full Lightspeed review to learn more.
+Read our Lightspeed review to learn more.

 • Toast: Toast’s POS system supports online ordering and provides a contactless dining experience.
 It also offers robust customer loyalty programs via the Toast app, where guests can earn points every time they pay by card.
 Restaurants can customize how customers earn and redeem their accrued points.
 For more information, check out our Toast review.

-• TouchBistro: Like Toast, TouchBistro provides options for customer loyalty programs, as well as table-side ordering and payment processing, online ordering and the ability to purchase gift cards.
+• TouchBistro: TouchBistro provides options for customer loyalty programs, as well as table-side ordering and payment processing, online ordering and the ability to purchase gift cards.
 Learn more in our TouchBistro review.

-• Cake: Cake’s POS system can help restaurants become more efficient and streamline their operations.
-The system is easy to use, with an intuitive interface.
+• Cake: Cake’s POS system is easy to use, with an intuitive interface.
 It provides customer support, including an implementation team to help you with the system during your first six months.
 For more information, read our review of Cake.

 Julie Thompson and Kristen Gramigna contributed to this article.